Modsia16/employee-tracker/README.md

 for your package.json

-Run in the CLI and navigate through the desired criteria
+Run in the CLI and navigate through the desired criteria Preferred run npm i
+Mysql -u root -p
+Source the ./db/schema.sql and seeds run node server.js and scroll through what you would like to do

 ## Applicaton process

 Set up files
 Create a package.json
+Schema and seeds files created for the database
+Tested the source and is fuctional
+Created fuctions for viewing employees, departments and roles Created functions for adding employees, departments and roles Created a function for updating an employee - this one needs to be fixed